 Ventricular compliance is one factor to consider in regard to diastolic function- another is the relaxation capability and in that regard long term endurance exercise does not mitigate the age related loss of optimal function.
 One way to measure relaxation is with the isovolumic relaxation time or.IVRT.
 This is the time interval after aortic valve closure and mitral valve opening.
 It is prolonged as humans age and the IVRT was no shorter in the fit group versus the sedentary group in the Dallas articles. .

 The heart remodels itself.
-The remodeling pattern is different observed in the fit person from that if sedentary person, the latter described by the Dallas group as a small heart, with concentric remodeling or hypertrophy and impaired filling or diastolic function.
+The remodeling pattern is different in the fit person from that in the sedentary person, the latter described by the Dallas group as a small heart, with concentric remodeling or hypertrophy and impaired filling or diastolic function.

 Heart size in this context refers to the volume of ventricle at the end of diastole (end diastolic ventricular volume).
 Concentric remodeling means no chamber enlargement with ventricular wall thickening.
 The terms concentric and eccentric dates back at least to the Morganroth hypothesis in 1975 from his cardiac echo study of endurance athlees and resistance treaining athletes.